Luna — PMDD Pattern Intelligence

 The dashboard exists for one moment: the doctor's appointment.
 Everything on it is organized around the DSM-5 diagnostic framework.
 Every section answers a question a doctor actually needs answered.

 The cycle heat map shows symptom severity across three cycles divided by follicular and luteal phase.
-The pattern is visible in a single glance: calm during follicular, severity in luteal, consistent across all three cycles.
 That's the diagnostic picture all on one screen.
+Three insight cards surface the clinical evidence in plain language: primary symptoms, functional impact, cycle consistency.
+A physician can scan the full dashboard in under two minutes.

 Typography: Instrument Sans